fabricio-gf/product-classifier/README.md

 Some considerations and acknowledgement of a few possible problems present in the code:
 - Python is not one of my most familiar languages.
 - At first, I thought about using a Naive Bayes classifier, but using probability seemed overkill for this application, and also would require a testing set with known results, so I thought a more straightforward solution would be better.
+- There are no functions in the code because I think it was small and straightforward enough, and very understandable with just the comments.

 - Possible problem at line 19: All keywords were chosen by me, after a quick scan of the product names and popular smartphone brands.
 Maybe some automated process for defining keywords would make the results better.
 - Possible problem at line 27: I tried to remove accents and special characters (like "ã" to "a", "ç" to "c" and "ô" to "o").
 Through some searching, I found these unicode functions, but the end result was not quite as expected.
 There probably is a better solution that I haven't found.